heavyai/heavydb/docs/mapd-guide/tables.rst

 -  DICT: Dictionary encoding on string columns (The Default for TEXT columns).
 -  NONE: No encoding.
 Only valid on TEXT columns.
-No Dictionalry will be created.
+No Dictionary will be created.
 Aggregate operations will not be possible on this column type
 -  FIXED(bits): Fixed length encoding of integer or timestamp columns.